 A few contemporary Jungians have tried to prove the innate origin of archetypes by using survey and statistical methods, but none of the studies that I know about checks out whether the findings could be explained also by alternative theories.
 Such efforts to rescue the credibility of Jungian ideas tend to misunderstand the scientific method even when they correctly apply methods that are routinely used in scientific investigations.
 The classic description of the scientific method is attributed to Karl Popper, whose important work on the topic was first published in German in 1934 and later translated by him into English.
 About the time that Jung was consolidating the theory of archetypes, Popper was criticizing the 'widely accepted view' according to which the logic of scientific discovery should be 'identical with inductive logic' (1958: 27).
-Inductive logic moves from 'singular statements, to universal statements, such as hypotheses or theories' (ibid.: 27).
+Inductive logic moves from 'singular statements . . . such as accounts of the results of observations or experiments, to universal statements, such as hypotheses or theories' (ibid.: 27).